microsoft/pxt-arcade/docs/hardware/adding.md

 The accelerometers should have the SDA, SCL and INT1 lines connected to each respective `ACCELEROMETER_*` line as defined in the bootloader.

+## Vibration motor #vibrationmotor

+An optional vibration motor can be connected.
+Software will keep it low during normal operation, and drive it high to activate the motor.
+It should be connected to the `VIBRATION` line as defined in the bootloader.

+## Pin header #pins

 If possible, keep this separate from the `SDA`/`SCL` exposed on the header to keep the one on the header available as a general digital IO line.

-### Vibration motor #vibrationmotor

-An optional vibration motor can be connected to `VIBRATION` line.
-Software will keep it low during normal operation, and pull it high to activate the motor.

-### Power management #power

-Arcade supports 'soft' power control and a hardware power switch is therefore unnecessary.
-Not only does this remove cost, the auto-power-off feature improves battery life.
-Please do not provide a power LED that cannot be turned off from the MCU.
-It's fine for a power LED supply to be controlled by `PWREN`.

-Currently, we shut down display back lighting, and the accelerometer if any, and put the CPU in sleep mode.

-There is an optional `PWREN` pin.
-If defined, the software will pull it high on boot, and keep it low during sleep.
-The idea is for it to control the power supply to the display, accelerometer, and other on-board components.

-An optional `BATTSENSE` can be connected to a voltage divider and to the battery.
-This is not yet supported in software.

-### LEDs #leds

-Up to 4 LEDs can be defined.
-The first two can be also used for JACDAC status.

-### Pin header #pins

 Following is the recommended pinout of the header.
 A header is optional, but at having least holes to add pins later are nice to have.